 Everyone has a skill to bring to our table.
 You can serve a meal, advocate for those without a voice, support our Dreamers at Pioneer Elementary — there are so many ways to be part of our efforts.
-Stand on the Side of Love with us!
+Side with Love with us!

 Want to get involved?
 Have an idea for a project?
 Email the Social Justice Council at email@example.com and let’s talk.

 Check out what social justice events and actions are coming up!

 Here are social justice actions you can join:

 We have walked as a team in the CROP Hunger Walk for 16 years, raising over $55,000 to help alleviate hunger.
 The event happens in October every year.
 Contact firstname.lastname@example.org if you are interested in forming a team.

 Boulder Shelter for the Homeless

 We help prepare and serve dinner at the Boulder Shelter for the Homeless on the third Wednesday of each month.
 It’s a direct way to interact with and help people in need.
 Once you’ve done it, you’ll want to come back.
 Learn more and sign up!

 Boulder Valley Community Action Network (BVCAN)